Code-Institute-Submissions/Surf_Matters/files/user_story_tests/testing.md

 7. Are you directed to a new page displaying the selected product image and information?
 8. Click the add to Bag button.
 9. Click the bag link at the top of the page.
-10. Are your items displayed in the bag, with a toral amount of your purchases at the bottom?
+10. Are your items displayed in the bag, with a total amount of your purchases at the bottom?

 <p align="center">
   <img width="200" height="100" src="https://github.com/adamparker75/Surf_Matters/blob/master/files/images/product_test_7.JPG">
 </p>

 **_All tests performed and no errors found._**

+### Registration and User Accounts

 **User Story 5 & 7 Register for an account.
 And email notification.**